clbarnes/recursum/README.md

 This could be more efficient, and have better logging, than using `--exec` or `| xargs`.

-Note that `--separator` does not understand escape sequences.
+Note that `--separator` does not allow escape sequences (for tab and null character) in multi-character values.
-In order to pass e.g. a tab as the separator, use `recursum -s $(echo '\t') -`
+In order to pass such a multi-character value as the separator, use `recursum -s $(echo 'ab\tcd') -`

 ## Operation